We rely on electricity to do nearly everything — from communicating with family and friends to cooking and performing many other essential activities.

-Unlike conventional fossil fuel generators, many dual-fuel generators can use propane (LPG), petrol or diesel as energy sources.
-You can keep multiple propane canisters in storage and use them if petrol or solar-generated power runs scarce.
+Unlike conventional fossil fuel generators, many dual-fuel generators can use propane (LPG) or gasoline as energy sources.
+You can keep multiple LPG canisters in storage and use them if gasoline or solar-generated power runs scarce.

 How Does a Dual Fuel Generator Work?

 Different fuels have their advantages and limitations.
-Using two fuels, you can capitalise on each type’s benefits and reduce any downside.
-Also, having two fuel options — like petrol and propane — gives you many more opportunities to refill and store your fuel.
+Using two fuels, you can capitalize on each type’s benefits and reduce any downside.
+Also, having two fuel options — like gasoline and propane — gives you many more opportunities to refill and store your fuel.